The Most Common Mistakes Students Make (When Writing)

 The Pain of Being an English Teacher

-Anyone who spends their nights correcting the same writing mistakes over and over again, without pulling all their hair out, is a special person.
+Anyone who spends their nights correcting the same writing mistakes over and over again is a special person.
 As an English teacher, I know how difficult it is to read through, edit, and analyze a student's essay.
 For those who don't understand, note the process of grading broken down into a mathematical formula:

 If an English teacher has 100 essays to grade (likely all on the same topic) and each essay takes 5 minutes to grade, then that is just over 8 hours of grading for a single assignment.